telnet Command: Tutorial & Examples

 Telnet is like the postman of the digital realm, allowing you to remotely connect to another computer or server over a network.
 It's a text-based protocol that enables you to access the command-line interface of a remote system.
 Think of it as a virtual terminal that bridges the gap between you and the distant server.

 Telnet works by establishing a plain-text communication channel between your local machine and the remote server.
 It's crucial for scenarios where a graphical user interface (GUI) is impractical or unavailable, making it a go-to tool for managing servers, especially in headless environments.
+However, due to its security vulnerabilities, its usage has declined in favor of more secure alternatives.

-The Telnet command itself is your gateway to remote systems.
+The Telnet command is your gateway to remote systems.
 Open a terminal and type telnet, followed by the IP address or domain of the target server.
 It's like a phone call to the server's command line.

 telnet 192.168.1.1